Bernardo O'Higgins: Peruvian independence and O'Higgins' final years

-After being deposed, O'Higgins embarked from the port of Valparaiso in July 1823, in the British corvette Fly, never to see Chile again.
+After being deposed, O'Higgins embarked from the port of Valparaíso in July 1823, in the British corvette Fly, never to see Chile again.
 Originally destined for Ireland, while he was passing through Peru he was strongly encouraged by Simón Bolívar to join the nationalist effort there.
 Bolívar's government granted O'Higgins the Hacienda de Cuiva and the Hacienda Montalván in San Vicente de Cañete, near Lima.
 O'Higgins lived in exile for the rest of his life accompanied by his illegitimate son, Pedro Demetrio O'Higgins (1817–1868), his mother, and his half-sister, Rosa Rodríguez Riquelme (1781–1850).
 According to a 2001 documentary, O'Higgins also had a daughter, Petronila (born circa 1809) by Patricia Rodríguez.

-O'Higgins traveled to join Bolívar's army in its final liberation of Peru, but upon arrival, he found that Bolívar did not intend to give him a command—instead appointing him a general of Gran Colombia and making him a special court-martial judge for Chilean volunteers.
+O'Higgins travelled to join Bolívar's army in its final liberation of Peru, but upon arrival, he found that Bolívar did not intend to give him a command—instead appointing him a general of Gran Colombia and making him a special court-martial judge for Chilean volunteers.
 Making his way back to Lima, O'Higgins heard of Sucre's victory at the Battle of Ayacucho.
-He returned to Bolívar for the victory celebrations, but as a civilian.
+He returned to Bolívar for the victory celebrations but as a civilian.
 "Señor", he toasted, addressing Bolívar, "America is free.
 From now on General O'Higgins does not exist; I am only Bernardo O'Higgins, a private citizen.
 After Ayacucho, my American mission is over."